-2. Illicit Trafficking in WMD Materials
+5.2 Illicit Trafficking in WMD Materials

 Trafficking of component materials used in the development of WMD, particularly of nuclear weapons, is a serious concern.
 Since the early 1990s there has been a rise in the number of attempts to smuggle nuclear and other radioactive material.
 As of Dec.
-31, 2014, the Incident and Trafficking Database (ITDB): Incidents of nuclear and other radioactive material out of regulatory control contained a total of 2,734 confirmed incidents reported by the participating states.
-Of those confirmed incidents, 442 involved unauthorized possession and related criminal activity, 714 involved reported theft or loss, and 1,526 involved other unauthorized and activities and events.
-For the remaining 86 cases, the information provided was not sufficient to determine the category of the incident.
+31, 2016, the Incident and Trafficking Database (ITDB): Incidents of nuclear and other radioactive material out of regulatory control contained a total of 3,068 confirmed incidents reported by the participating states.
+Of those confirmed incidents, 270 incidents that involved a confirmed or likely act of trafficking or malicious use, 904 incidents for which there is insufficient information to determine if it is related to trafficking or malicious use.
 It is becoming increasingly difficult to gauge the amount of potentially lost material.
 The vast majority of incidents have occurred throughout Eastern Europe and the former Soviet Union, traceable to Russian nuclear installations.
-Most importantly, the majority of incidents tend to be opportunistic and related to insider theft by individuals who attempt to find buyers using organized criminal networks.
+Most importantly, the majority of incidents are to be opportunistic and related to insider theft by individuals who attempt to find buyers using organized criminal networks.
 Few of the reported incidents are known to be demand-side driven.